nus-cs2103-AY2223S2/tp/docs/team/swxk19.md

 4. Implemented page navigation (back-end)
 5. Add additional parsing methods better suited for the added commands
 6. `UniqueList` as a generalised version of `UniqueStudentList`, as multiple types of lists are needed.
+7. Additional classes for Storage to support storing different object types

 ## Contributions to UG&nbsp;
 1. Participated in drafting [UG (v1.1)](https://docs.google.com/document/d/129glYXctEtL77of9dMmzea-TjVfZh727fVPrv_e9AyI/edit?usp=share_link)